flightpkg/flight/README.md

 ## License

-This project is licensed under Apache-2.0 - see the [LICENSE.md](LICENSE) file for details.
+Apache-2.0 © flightpkg - see the [LICENSE.md](LICENSE) file for details.